Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

 #### Kernel with Dataflow Optimization

-The compute unit execution time can be seen by looking at the profile summary reports.
-The hardware emulation for kernel "kernel_idct"  was already run which uses dataflow optimization.
-Now, open the profile summary report using vitis_analyzer as follows:
+The next thing which can be seen is the compute unit execution time by using the profile summary reports.
+The hardware emulation for kernel "kernel_idct" was already ran, which uses dataflow optimization, now open the profile summary report using vitis_analyzer as follows:

 ```bash
 vitis_analyzer ./build_hw_emu/xclbin.run_summary